Razyapoo/Indoor-Positioning-System/Archive/Data/Schuzka 2022-09-21/poznamky.md

 <h2 id="NN-matching">Neural network matching (based on [1])</h2>

+[1] is the main basic paper used as motivation.

 - How to check if detection is correct (without annotations)?
   - Run multiple NNs to detect people on the input video/image.
 The coincidence of several NNs can serve as an indicator that a person really exists.
   - Experiment shows that coincidence of 3 out of 5 NNs is better.